Pylons/pyramid_cookbook/docs/deployment/uwsgi_cookiecutter_2_emperor.rst

         WSGI app 0 (mountpoint='') ready in 0 seconds on interpreter 0x563aa0193bf0 pid: 14984 (default app)

 #.
-Verify that your vassal is available via Nginx.
+Verify that your vassal is available via nginx.
 As in Part 1, you can do this
     by opening http://localhost in a browser, or by curling localhost in a terminal window.